Zerium-99/Lithium/README.md

 Lithium is a Beef-XSS automation tool for controlled lab environments.
 Its purpose is to automate the following task: hosting a hook url with port forwarding.
 The tool provides four options:

 - Install Ngrok
-- Enable Ngrok authtoken
+- Enable Ngrok authtoken:
-- Start hosting
+- Start hosting:
 - Exit

 ## 📸 Screenshot(s)